SunJieMing/python-minicamp-homework-3/README.md

 6. Implement the `/addfood` route.
 This route should accept a `POST` request.
 This route should accept the form data sent from the `food.html` template and `INSERT` it into the database.
 Use the lecture code as a reference.

-7. Implement the `/list` route.  `SELECT` everything from the `foods` table and return it to the client.
-Make sure you set `connection.row_factory` to `sqlite3.Row`.
-Make sure that you pass the data to the template when rendering ( `return render_template('list.html', rows = rows)` ).
-Use the lecture code as a reference.

 ---